Ideas, Information, and Inquiry (Triple-I)

 - Completed a draft of the course syllabus

-- Written a 75-word course description for UNC Catalog entry, a 150-word course description for advertising, and a 150-word instructor bios for all three participating instructors
+- Written a 75-word course description for UNC Catalog entry, a 150-word course description for advertising, and 150-word instructor bios for all three participating instructors

 - Discussed with participating department business officers and identified the coordinating unit for the course (see “Coordinating Unit” section)

 Triple-I teaching teams must identify a Coordinating Instructor and Coordinating Business Officer in the Coordinating Instructor’s home unit.
 The home unit for both will be the Coordinating Unit.
 The Coordinating Unit must be in the College of Arts and Sciences.